 Books by Bevin Alexander

-The thirteen volumes of Bevin Alexander cover a vast range of military history and military strategy.
-His most recent book, Macarthur's War, details MacArthur’s military and political battles, from the alliances he made with Republican leaders to the threatening ultimatum he delivered to China against orders.
+The fourteen volumes of Bevin Alexander cover a vast range of military history and military strategy.
+In his most recent book, Such Troops as These, Bevin offers a fresh and cogent analysis of Stonewall Jackson’s military genius and reveals how the Civil War might have ended differently if Jackson’s strategies had been adopted.
+MacArthur's War, details MacArthur’s military and political battles, from the alliances he made with Republican leaders to the threatening ultimatum he delivered to China against orders.
 Sun Tzu at Gettysburg shows how ten major battles or campaigns could have been won by using the principles of the ancient The Art of War.
 Two of his books, How Great Generals Win and How Wars Are Won, describe outstanding commanders from ancient to modern times and the rules or principles of war that determine victory or defeat.
 How The South Could Have Won the Civil War, Robert E. Lee’s Civil War and Lost Victories focus on the American Civil War.
 Inside the Nazi War Machine and How Hitler Could Have Won World War II concentrate on this titanic struggle.
 Korea: The First War We Lost describes this, the third worst war in human history.
 The Strange Connection examines the tortured relations between the United States and China from the last year of World War II till President Nixon’s rapprochement with Red China in 1972.
 How America Got It Right discusses the profound decision of Americans from the very first to build the most free and most powerful nation on earth and our determination to protect this treasure in an age of terror.
 The Future of Warfare examines the revolution in warfare that has come with inerrant modern weapons and terrorism.

 As a United States general, he had an unparalleled genius for military strategy, and it was under his leadership that Japan was rebuilt into a democratic ally after World War II.
 But MacArthur carried out his zero-sum philosophy both on and off the battlefield.
 During the Korean War, in defiance of President Harry S. Truman and the Joint Chiefs of Staff, he pushed for an aggressive confrontation with Communist China—a position intended to provoke a wider war, regardless of the cost or consequences.
 More info >>